- “I can’t trill my R’s”.

 Experiment.
 Put your tongue on different places of your palate: behind the teeth, further back in the mouth… It’s better you find yourself the point that works best for you.

 To find out what’s the best place start with the 2 exercises below.

 This is a very simple exercise that speech therapists use with children who have problems to roll their R’s.
 It works with adults as well.

-Maybe you think this will be a stupid exercise but remember: one of the things that makes difficult to pronounce the R is that we aren’t aware of what happens in our mouth.
+Maybe you think this is a stupid exercise but remember: one of the things that makes it difficult to pronounce the R is that we aren’t aware of what happens in our mouth.

 Give it a try.

 - Imagine your mouth is a house.
 You should clean it with your tongue.
 Thoroughly scour each part of it: remove cobwebs from the ceilings (palate); clean shelves (teeth); wipe the floor (bottom of your mouth), the walls (cheeks)…